nbecker/fedora-ml-setup/README.md

 README.md       # This document
-pixi.toml       # Pixi environment description (to be added) pixi.lock       # Pixi lock file (after first install)
+pixi.toml       # Pixi environment description (to be added) pixi.lock       # Pixi lock file (after first install) .dir-locals.el  # If you want to use emacs for your development this is helpful
 ```

 ---